LIMwhatnameisavailable/BRCA-eRNA-Prognosis/README.md

 * **R Version:** 4.x
 * **Key Packages:** `survival`, `survminer`, `glmnet`, `timeROC`, `clusterProfiler`, `ggplot2`, `patchwork`, `ggpubr`, `dplyr`, `data.table`.

-* ## 📜 License
+## 📜 License

-This project is for research and educational purposes.
-The TCGA and GTEx data are subject to their respective original license terms.
+This project is licensed under the [MIT License](LICENSE).
+The TCGA and GEO data are subject to their respective original license terms.

 ---